KrAG2000/CodePlaneAI/README.md

 -> GitHub PR
 ```

 ## What This MVP Is Not Yet

-- Slack-integrated
+- Slack-integrated (Any communication platform integration: Planned)
-- queue-backed
+- queue-backed (Planned)
-- multi-tenant
+- multi-tenant (Planned)
-- provider-routed across many agents
+- provider-routed across many agents (Planned)
-- production hardened
+- production hardened (Building for personal use for now)

 ## Endpoints